Home > Resources > How to record sound from Mac via Audacity

 • Audio from your Mac can be recorded easily via Audacity if you take the correct steps.
 You're also able to edit the recordings in the software as needed.

-• The professional recorder AppGeeker Screen Recorder also facilitates sound capturing from your Mac as well as audio editing and converting.
+• The professional audio recording software, Appgeeker Screen Recorder, also facilitates clear system sound capturing on Mac as well as audio editing and converting.

-By use of Audacity or its alternatives, you can record and edit audio from Mac with ease.
+By use of Audacity or its alternatives, you can record computer audio from Mac with ease.

-Chances are that you may need to capture sound from your Mac like recording audio from YouTube video, or recording online lectures, etc. To complete the task, you may pick Audacity as your helper considering its reputation and practicability.
-It is one of the most useful and versatile computer audio recorders for Mac users, but it can be difficult to understand how to use it without any instructions.
+Chances are that you may need to capture sound from your Mac like recording audio from YouTube video, or recording online lectures, etc. Considering Audacity's reputation and usefulness, you may choose Audacity to record sound playing on your Mac.
+As one of the most useful and versatile computer audio recorders for Mac, it will be difficult to understand how to record computer audio on Mac via Audacity without any instructions.

 Audacity: Computer audio recorder for Mac

-Alternatives to Audacity for internal sound recording on Mac
+Alternatives to Audacity for internal audio recording on Mac

 Audacity: Computer audio recorder for Mac

-In this part, we'll briefly introduce Audacity and concretely explain how to set it up on your Mac and record computer audio using the software.
+In this part, we'll briefly introduce Audacity and concretely explain how to set it up on your Mac and capture computer audio using this recording software.
 Read on to find more details.

 About Audacity